flexivian/govdoc-scanner/README.md

 Optional integration:

 - **OpenSearch**: Index your results for search/analytics with OpenSearch 3.1+.
-Includes a ready-to-use mapping template, CLI bulk push, and comprehensive documentation for local development.
+Includes a ready-to-use mapping template, CLI bulk push, and comprehensive documentation for local development and production.

 All tools are implemented in Node.js and use a combination of CLI interfaces and automated scripts.
 The project uses npm workspaces for managing multiple applications.